RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-kenanga-investors-kicks-off-2020-with-first-klci-l-i-etf-listing.md

 title: Press Release - Kenanga Investors Kicks off 2020 with First KLCI L&I ETF Listing
 date: 13, January, 2020
-description: Kenanga Investors Berhad (“Kenanga Investors”) the asset management arm of Kenanga Investment Bank Berhad announced the listing of OneETF by Kenanga (“OneETF”) on the Main Market of Bursa Malaysia Securities Berhad today, which signals the company’s first foray into exchange-traded funds (“ETF”) by means of leveraged and inverse ETFs.
-The Kenanga KLCI Daily 2X Leveraged ETF (KLCI2XL) and the Kenanga KLCI Daily (-1X) Inverse ETF (KLCI1XI) are the first L&I ETFs to be benchmarked against the FTSE Bursa KLCI (“KLCI”) and the first  ETF listing of the new decade on the local bourse.
+description: "Kenanga Investors Berhad (“Kenanga Investors”) the asset management arm of Kenanga Investment Bank Berhad announced the listing of OneETF by Kenanga (“OneETF”) on the Main Market of Bursa Malaysia Securities Berhad today, which signals the company’s first foray into exchange-traded funds (“ETF”) by means of leveraged and inverse ETFs.
+The Kenanga KLCI Daily 2X Leveraged ETF (KLCI2XL) and the Kenanga KLCI Daily (-1X) Inverse ETF (KLCI1XI) are the first L&I ETFs to be benchmarked against the FTSE Bursa KLCI (“KLCI”) and the first  ETF listing of the new decade on the local bourse. "
 tags:
   - Notice
 ---